ConversatAI/AgenticAI-DialogGen/README.md

         },
         {
           "question_id": 12,
-          "question": "What kind of marinade was suggested for prime rib?", "answer": "Citrus-based"
+          "question": "Do I get bored of preparing meat?", "answer": "No"
         },
         {
           "question_id": 13,